About the FICO Credit Score

 Since our society is so automated, it's probably not that surprising that your ability to repay virtually any loan boils down to one number.

 Credit reporting agencies use your loan payment history in order to compile a FICO score.

 All three credit reporting agencies (Equifax, Experian and TransUnion) use a slightly different system to arrive at a credit score.
 Fair Isaac and Cooriginally developed this score. .

 Experian uses this model and calls its score FICO.
 Equifax's model, based on FICO, is called BEACON, while TransUnion, which also uses a slightly modified FICO, calls its score EMPIRICA.
 While each of the models considers a range of data available in your credit report, each agency uses the following to determine a credit score:

 - Your Credit History - How long have you had credit?

 - History of Payments - Do you have any payments later than 30 days?

-Curious about your credit score?
+Want to know more about your FICO score?
 Call us: (334) 285-8850.